NoahStolk/simple-level-editor/docs/NEW_SYSTEM.md

 ## Entity Descriptor

 Describes an entity by combining multiple components.
+A component contains one data type, and can either be "fixed" or "varying".

-Components can either be "fixed", or "varying".
 Fixed components are components that are always the same for all entities of the same type.
 Varying components are components that can be different for each entity of the same type.

 - `entity_descriptor`
   - `name: str`